Frank Ackerman Hill

-Frank Ackerman Hill (March 20, 1919 – January 5, 2012) was an American veteran and WWII Fighter Ace who served in the U.S. Army Air Forces and the U.S. Air Force.
+Frank Ackerman Hill (March 20, 1919 – January 5, 2012) was an American veteran and World War II fighter ace who served in the U.S. Army Air Forces and the U.S. Air Force.

 Early life and education

-Hill was born in Nyack, New York, to parents Frederick L. Hill and Ruth (née Ackerman) Hill and raised in Westwood and Hillsdale, New Jersey.
+Hill was born in Nyack, New York, to parents Frederick L. Hill and Ruth (née Ackerman) Hill and raised in Westwood, New Jersey and Hillsdale, New Jersey.